-Limited space requires items be packed more tightly and therefore less physically accessible.
+Limited space requires items be packed more tightly which makes them less physically accessible.
 Proper labeling is critical to effectively keep track of what you have and where it is.

 For medium to large storage containers without loose parts I use large mailing labels and a sharpie to indicate what’s inside.